Floating Offshore Wind Power Market Size and Share

 Key Questions Answered in the Report

-What is the projected size of the floating offshore wind market by 2030?
+What is the global capacity outlook for floating offshore wind by 2030?

 Why are turbines above 15 MW becoming popular in floating projects?